eacalatayudm/Tech_Task_otree/README.md

 ## Task 1: Development
 ### Backend:
-Randomization for groups was done.
+  - Randomization for groups was done.
-Randomization for $dude$
+  - Randomization for roles was done.
-The optional bonus of making both
+  - The optional bonus of making both randomization features session configurable was also done.